CrazyTim/spin-wheel/README.md

   ]
 }

+// 2.
+Decide where you want it to go: const container = document.querySelector('.wheel-container');

 // 3.
-Initialise the wheel with the properties: wheel.init(props);
+Create the wheel in the container and initialise it with the props: const wheel = new Wheel(container, props);
 ```

 See below for more detail.
 Also see the [example code](https://github.com/CrazyTim/spin-wheel/blob/master/example/index.html).